-We are also offering pre-funded warrants to purchase up to an aggregate of [•] shares of common stock, or the pre-funded warrants, in lieu of shares of common stock to those purchasers whose purchase of shares of common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of common stock following the consummation of this offering.
+We are also offering pre-funded warrants to purchase up to an aggregate of 1,765,000 shares of common stock, or the pre-funded warrants, in lieu of shares of common stock to those purchasers whose purchase of shares of common stock in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of common stock following the consummation of this offering.
 A holder of pre-funded warrants will not have the right to exercise any portion of its pre-funded warrants if the holder, together with its affiliates and certain related parties, would beneficially own in excess of 4.99% (or, at the election of the holder, 9.99%) of the number of shares of common stock outstanding immediately after giving effect to such exercise.
 Each pre-funded warrant is exercisable for one share of our common stock.
-Each pre-funded warrant is being issued together with the same common warrant described above being issued with each share of common stock.
-For each pre-funded warrant that we sell, the number of shares of common stock that we are selling will be decreased on a one-for-one basis.
-The combined public offering price of each pre-funded warrant, together with the accompanying common warrant will be equal to the price being sold to the public in this offering, minus \$0.0001.
+Each pre-funded warrant is being issued together with the same Series A warrant, Series B warrant and Series C warrant described above being issued with each share of common stock.
+The combined public offering price of each pre-funded warrant, together with the accompanying common warrants will be equal to the price being sold to the public in this offering, minus \$0.0001.
 The pre-funded warrants are immediately exercisable and may be exercised at any time until all of the pre-funded warrants are exercised in full.
 The pre-funded warrants and the common warrants are immediately separable and will be issued separately, but will be purchased together in this offering.
 In this prospectus, we refer to the common warrants and pre-funded warrants together as the "warrants".
 This prospectus also relates to the offering of common stock issuable upon exercise of such warrants.
 We collectively refer to the shares of common stock and warrants offered hereby and the shares of common stock underlying the warrants as the "securities."

 Our common stock is listed on the Nasdaq Capital Market under the symbol "NVVE."
-On January 4, 2024, the last reported sale price for our common stock on The Nasdaq Capital Market was \$0.1103 per share.
+On January 30, 2024, the last reported sale price for our common stock on The Nasdaq Capital Market was \$3.34 per share.
 There is no established public trading market for the warrants.